 This story addresses the times when one learns that it’s ok to break some rules.
 Throughout black history, black leaders have challenged unfair laws and treatment and it often landed them in trouble.
 This is a modern day situation in which a young girl is learning what role she wants to play in the Black Lives Matter movement.
 Use this novel study for your middle grade students.

 Genesis Begins Again is a story about learning to love the skin you’re in.
 The truth is that colorism still affects so many people.
 Genesis has so many things that she hates about herself and her life isn’t the easiest.
 However, she still has gifts and talents, but will she acknowledge them?

 This book is for thrill seekers and horror lovers.
 This is a ghost story in which two friends discover a neglected graveyard from times when cemeteries were segregated.
 As they learn more about this graveyard, they want to restore it, but it’s not as simple as they may think.
 This book will entertain kids as it ties in history with a ghost story.

 In this book, the ghost of an innocent boy who was shot by the police meets the ghost of Emmett Till.
 Emmett Till’s ghost helps him process what happened to him, the aftermath, and the role history played in his untimely death.
 This book interweaves current issues with historical issues and is bound to connect with students.

 This is a graphic novel trilogy that chronicles the life of John Lewis and his work during the Civil Rights Movement.
 Students that love graphic novels will learn about one of the most important movements in American history.

-This book is about a boy on a road trip with his grandma.
-This story teaches readers about times of segregation and the use of the green book that black travelers had to use.
+This book is about a boy on an impromptu road trip with his grandma.
+This story teaches readers about times of segregation and what it was like for Black travelers.
+Use this novel study for your middle grade readers